TanStack/query/docs/react/guides/query-functions.md

 ## Handling and Throwing Errors

-For Tanstack Query to determine a query has errored, the query function **must throw** or return a **rejected Promise**.
+For TanStack Query to determine a query has errored, the query function **must throw** or return a **rejected Promise**.
 Any error that is thrown in the query function will be persisted on the `error` state of the query.

 [//]: # 'Example2'